gvwilson/sensibleadventures/bookster/bookster.md

 during storms, the only clouds that flew higher than the mountain were old gray bulls spread so thin that they could hardly be seen.

-But there were no cloud bulls in the sky that morning, no stately white heifers pillowed on top of one another, no streaky calves barely able to hold themselves together.
+But there were no bull clouds in the sky that morning, no stately white heifers pillowed on top of one another, no streaky calves barely able to hold themselves together.
 There was just the sky paling to gray as the sun rose in the wrong place.